kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

     ...
 ```

-The user creates a Kubernetes Secret with with his credentials and service endpoint.
-This can happen either manually or by creating a ServincBinding.
+1. The user creates a Kubernetes Secret with their credentials and service endpoint.
+This can happen either manually or by creating a ServiceBinding:

 ```YAML
 apiVersion: v1